Getting Started

 When we left off you had downloaded, extracted, and configured your zrok

-environment.
+software.
 In order to use that environment with your account, you'll need to enable

-it.
+an environment on your system.
 Enabling an environment generates a secure identity and the necessary underlying security policies with the OpenZiti network hosting the zrok

 After a few seconds, the message will change and indicate that the enable operation succeeded: